ergoplatform/ergodocs/docs/contribute.md

 ### Where can I submit a proposal?

-[ergoraffle.com/](http://ergoraffle.com/) is your best bet, alternatively you can apply for the grants above by emailing team@ergoplatform.org
+[ergoraffle.com](http://ergoraffle.com/) is your best bet, alternatively you can apply for the grants above by emailing team@ergoplatform.org or join the idea incubator channels and speak to ErgoPad.